 Average Requirements Students must have a 77% average in Psychology to register for third year courses in the honours program.
-Students must have an 80% average in Psychology to complete the required thesis in fourth year.
+Students must have an 80% average in Psychology (and successful in their thesis application) to complete the required thesis in fourth year.
 Students must also maintain a 60% non-major average to graduate with an Honours BA.

 Does Honours = Smart?
 Some people make the mistake of thinking that they need to do the honours program so that others will think that they're "smart" - in other words, they want other people to know that they had high grades in university.
 In fact, this connection between grades and the honours program is a bit of a myth.
 It's true that the people who complete an honours degree usually have high grades, because we restrict entry to the program based on students' PSYC GPA.
 However the designation that really tells people you're "smart" (that is, that you got high grades) is graduating from Brock "with distinction".
 Students who graduate with distinction have an average that is 80% or above, and this will be noted on their Brock transcript.
 We have a number of people who graduate from psychology with distinction but who chose not to complete an honours research degree.
 Instead, they opted for a 3 Year Pass, 4 Year BA with Major or now the honours comprehensive degree because they were not interested in the research requirements that are included in the 4 Year Honours research option.
 TIP: What happens if I don't meet the average requirements for required honours PSYC courses?
 You have several options if you do not meet the requirements:

 Switch into one of our other degree options

 Re-do courses to bring up your average